Bubble Planet Sydney with kids

 The rooms at Bubble Planet Sydney are very hands-on and sensory (ideal for families with kids) and have already wowed millions of visitors in other cities like Milan, London, LA and Brussels.
 With the experience now also recreated at Paddington Pavilion in Sydney Olympic Park, it’s Sydney’s turn to shine!

-What we loved about Bubble Planet Sydney with kids (and what could be better)
+Our Bubble Planet Sydney review: what we loved (and what could be better)

 In general, Bubble Planet Sydney is a fun experience with kids and is well suited to both the young and young at heart.
 They’ve done a really good job at catering to families of all ages, with experiences older kids and adults will enjoy and experiences younger kids will enjoy.